alyssulee/SpeeDine/README.md

 ### Cart, "/cart"
 Click the Cart button in the navigation bar to navigate to the Cart page, after placing your items in the Cart.
 Click the "Place Table Order" button to send the order to the kitchen whenever the table is ready.
-Note that several orders can be placed throughout the night, so it doesn't matter if someone forgets to order something!
+Note that several orders can be placed throughout your time there, so it doesn't matter if someone forgets to order something!
 #### Features in the Cart
 - Your items and the other guests' items are shown.
 When other guests at the table add their items to the Cart, it updates automatically.
 - Only your items can be removed/modified.